jdkandersson/OpenAlchemy/README.md

 - many to one relationships,
 - one to one relationships,
 - one to many relationships,
+- many to many relationships,
 - custom foreign keys for relationships,
 - back references for relationships,
 - `allOf` inheritance for columns and models,
 - `from_dict` model methods to construct from dictionaries,
 - `to_dict` model methods to convert instances to dictionaries and
 - exposing created models under `open_alchemy.models` removing the need for `models.py` files.

-### Not Supported
-The following features are on the backlog:
-- many to many relationships.

 ## Contributing
 Fork and checkout the repository.
 To install: